Becoming a Coach

 As a coach, your job is to provide a positive environment and there are several things that you must adhere to.

-Look to ensure and instill respect amongst players.
+Look to ensure and instil respect amongst players.
 They don't have to become friends but they do have to become teammates.
 We all come from different circles to join up and share playing a common joy, the game of rugby.

 At different grades, different levels, different kids there are many things to consider to help them develop and enjoy the game.
 You will find different ideas and approaches throughout all our articles but to get started, here are a few things that will apply across the board.